 It’s no wonder that your industry’s customers have high expectations, and their orders are typically more extensive and more valuable than their B2C counterparts.
 Unless your product or service is highly unusual, they will have many competitive choices to pick from them.

-One best way to stand out from the competition is to improve your customers’ experience and service.
+One best ways to stand out is to improve your customers’ experience and service.

 You may tailor critical stages of the purchase cycle for each customer with an extensive order management system, such as order fulfillment, shipping, billing, payment options, and sales channels.